cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 cavo789/quarto  latest  fe1d20bd71a6  10 minutes ago  2.14GB
 ```

+### Use an existing image

+There are a number of images on the Internet to suit your needs.
+You'll find them at [https://gitlab.com/quarto-forge/docker](https://gitlab.com/quarto-forge/docker).
+The so-called `Tier 0` image is suitable for generating html / revealjs output.

+If you use the `Tier 0` image, here is the command to use: `docker run -it --rm -v .:/public -w /public -u $(id -u):$(id -g) registry.gitlab.com/quarto-forge/docker/quarto quarto render xxx`

 ### Using Quarto and generate a PDF file

 Create a new `test.md` file in your `/tmp/docker-quarto` folder with this content: